jajir/HestiaStore-test/README.md

 ## integration-test

-There are some basic test stiing to forcibli interrupt process of creeating index to verify that index stays consistent.
+There are some basic test stiing to forcibly interrupt process of creeating index to verify that index stays consistent.

+To run tests, run `GracefulDegradationIT` from IDE.

 ## jmh-benchmarks